data center design

 4. Application Network Profiles (ANPs):

-Application Network Profiles (ANPs) are a key component of the Cisco ACI policy model.
-ANPs define the policies and configurations required for specific applications or application groups.
-ANPs encapsulate all the necessary information, including network connectivity, quality of service (QoS) requirements, security policies, and service chaining.
+Application Network Profiles (ANPs) are a key Cisco ACI policy model component.
+They define the policies and configurations required for specific applications or application groups and encapsulate all the necessary information, including network connectivity, quality of service (QoS) requirements, security policies, and service chaining.

 By associating endpoints with ANPs, administrators can easily manage and enforce consistent policies across the ACI fabric, simplifying application deployment and ensuring compliance.